Algebraic Neural Networks: Stability to Deformations

-The processing in each layer can be performed by means of several families of filters, which will lead to several \textit{features}.
+{\bf Convolutional Features.} The processing in each layer can be performed by means of several families of filters, which will lead to several \textit{features}.
 In particular the feature $f$ obtained in the layer $\ell$ is given by

 where $a_{\ell}^{fg}$ is the filter in $\ccalA_{\ell}$ used to process the $g$-th feature $\bbx_{\ell-1}^{g}$ obtained from layer $\ell-1$ and $F_{\ell}$ is the number of features.